strangedev/prgpr/Milestone2_README.txt

                     * Article categories
                     * Article articles

-        The following information will be given by calling the pageinfo:
+        The following output is an example of the 'pageinfo' command when all necessary data (articles and categories) are imported.

         +--------------+-------------+-----------+
         | Current Page | NamespaceID | ArticleID |